hbrandon15/cppTesting/README.md

 # Testing

-Learning the basic fundamentals of object oriented programming with c++
+Learning the basics with object oriented programming with C++ and Python!
+I am also working on my front-end developer skills with HTML.